Ozi-cheri/python-quiz-application/README.md

 ## User Stories

-- **As a** user,i want to see my quiz score immediately after completing a quiz so that i can know ho i performed.
+- **As a** user,i want to see my quiz score immediately after completing a quiz so that i can know how i performed.
-- **As a** user, i want to see the correct the answer to the question i got wrong so i can learn,increase my knowledge and avoid making mistakes in future.
+- **As a** user, i want to see the correct answer to the question i got wrong so i can learn,increase my knowledge and avoid making mistakes in future.
 - **As a** user,i want a question with multiple choice options.